magarenzo/magarenzo/README.md

 <img src="/media/banner.png" alt="LinkedIn banner for UiPath." width="100%" />

-# Hi 👋
+# Hi 👋 My name is Michael

-My name is Michael and I work at UiPath as a Senior Technical Advisor.
-I drive strategic public sector and commercial customers to success with custom solutions for their automation programs.
-I am experienced in product development, support, consulting, and professional services.
+I am a Senior Technical Advisor at UiPath.
+I ensure key SLED customers in the Public Sector succeed and grow by building specialized solutions for their automation programs and ensuring business goals are overachieved.

+I am experienced in software engineering, product support, business consulting and professional services.
+I have worked closely with companies across multiple industries including BFSI, Commercial, Federal, Hardware, Retail and SaaS.